alvinsj/mapviz/.adr/02_20230611_load-data-from-file.md

 ## Decision

 Loading a map layer from an file input seems like an easy way to do it, rather than setting up databases of different geojson.
+Also adding some immediate available data list to load.

 ## Consequences